masonpimentel/email-forwarding-validator/README.md

 ### Create Google Cloud Projects

-This section is quite long because it allows you to create your own Google Cloud projects.
-The benefit of this is it will allow you to have full control of the service and your data.
+This section shows you how to create your own Google Cloud project.
+The benefit of doing so is it will allow you to have full control of the service and your data.

 To create the two Google Cloud projects, you will just need one Google account.
 This can be done using one of the two above mentioned Gmail accounts, or even a different Google account.